RockefellerArchiveCenter/reading-room-manual/index.md

 * Researchers can view digital access DVD copies for material not available in the Virtual Vault.
 The free-standing DVD player (located in the closet to the right of the researchers’ bathroom) can be borrowed.
 The desk monitor can provide headphones.
 * Some analog film formats, such as 16mm and 35mm film, can be played in the Preservation Lab.
 If a researcher is interested in viewing a film, advanced notice of at least 48 business hours must be given to allow for proper staging and assessment.
 If the researcher gives advance notice, follow the Instructions for audiovisual queues in the Aeon Guides for the RAC folder (/S:/Inter-Office/Reference/Aeon Guides for the RAC).

-#### Ephemera
+#### Oversized Ephemera, Maps, Architectural Drawings, and Posters
-Unlike with standard legal- and letter-sized materials, the researcher will slide ephemera pages from one side of the folder the next rather than flip them as if pages in a book.
+Unlike folders containing standard legal- and letter-sized materials, the researcher will slide oversized pages from one side of the folder to the next rather than flip them as if pages in a book.
 The desk monitor will help move all materials, as necessary.

 #### Digital
 Researchers interested in accessing digital media must use an access surrogate.
 The finding aid indicates if a surrogate exists.
 If you have questions about the availability of an access copy, contact the Head of Processing.
 [Turnaround time and policy for published digital media is TBD.]